 params().- api_key

-The API key to use for authentication.
-You generally should not supply this directly, but instead set the
+Override the default credentials.
+You generally should not need this argument; instead set the

 The model to use for the chat (defaults to "meta-llama/Llama-3.3-70b-instruct-fp8-fast").
 We regularly update the default, so we strongly recommend explicitly specifying a model for anything other than casual use.